WavebreakmediaMicro - Fotolia

 "I put something together that let me tackle [AWS] performance testing quickly, so it seemed worth following that path.
 I figured if it was that easy, then I might as well scale it up."

-In the first iteration, Accusoft aimed to generate a certain level of concurrent requests.
+In the iteration, Accusoft aimed to generate a certain level of concurrent requests.
 Pardue experimented with driving up to 10,000 concurrent calls on a given API.
 But this didn't give him the appropriate data consistently.
 It's a much better practice to ramp up requests gradually.

 Lambda limitations, such as function timeouts after five minutes, create problems.
 IT teams can circumvent them by chaining each Lambda function to call the next iteration of itself.
 This chain enables the performance test to run for an indefinite length of time.

-"It was kind of scary the first time I ran it," Pardue said.
+"It was kind of scary the time I ran it," Pardue said.
 "I was worried about what might happen if there was an endless loop."